Obmondo/kubeaid/argocd-helm-charts/strimzi-kafka-operator/charts/strimzi-kafka-operator/README.md

 ### Supported Features

 * **Manages the Kafka Cluster** - Deploys and manages all of the components of this complex application, including dependencies like Apache ZooKeeper® that are traditionally hard to administer.
+* **KRaft support** - Allows running Apache Kafka clusters in the KRaft mode (without ZooKeeper).
 * **Includes Kafka Connect** - Allows for configuration of common data sources and sinks to move data into and out of the Kafka cluster.
 * **Topic Management** - Creates and manages Kafka Topics within the cluster.
 * **User Management** - Creates and manages Kafka Users within the cluster.
 * **Connector Management** - Creates and manages Kafka Connect connectors.
-* **Includes Kafka Mirror Maker 1 and 2** - Allows for mirroring data between different Apache Kafka® clusters.
+* **Includes Kafka MirrorMaker** - Allows for mirroring data between different Apache Kafka® clusters.
 * **Includes HTTP Kafka Bridge** - Allows clients to send and receive messages through an Apache Kafka® cluster via the HTTP protocol.
 * **Includes Cruise Control** - Automates the process of balancing partitions across an Apache Kafka® cluster.
+* **Auto-rebalancing when scaling** - Automatically rebalance the Kafka cluster after a scale-up or before a scale-down.
+* **Tiered storage** - Offloads older, less critical data to a lower-cost, lower-performance storage tier, such as object storage.
 * **Prometheus monitoring** - Built-in support for monitoring using Prometheus.
 * **Grafana Dashboards** - Built-in support for loading Grafana® dashboards via the grafana_sidecar